micromicromicro/micromicro.cash/help/cases_create_a_digital_asset_store.md

 1. Under "Function code" select "Upload a .ZIP file" for the "Code entry type".
 Click "Upload" and select the `create_address.zip` file that `build.sh` produced.
 Change the "Handler" to `create_address.handler`.

-    If you change the code, you can run `build.sh` and select "Upload a .ZIP file" to upload the new code at any time.

     ![Function code settings](case_asset_store_function_code_settings.jpg)

+    If you change the code at any time, you can run `build.sh` and select "Upload a .ZIP file" to upload the new code.

 1. Add the following key value pairs in "Environment variables":